peterjc-dk/core-async-intro/README.md

         [c1 c2]))

 Another function that reads from two chan's and writes to one.

     (defn merge-c [in-c1 in-c2]
       (let [c (chan)]
         (go (while true
               (let [[v ch] (alts! [in-c1 in-c2])]
                 (>! c v))))))

 the Alts let you listen/wait for a result from multiple chan's.
+By default it will take one at random if more values are available, but it is possible to have them priorities instead.

 ## Aggregate ##